dictu-lang/Dictu/README.md

     print variable;
 }

-//Single line if statement body does not require braces if (true)
+// Single line if statement body does not require braces if (true)
     print "hello";
 ```